MicrosoftDocs/Viva/Viva/solutions/yume.md

 ---
-title: YuMe - Overview
+title: Yume - Overview
-description: Learn about YuMe, the solution the employees use to manage their interactions with their managers
+description: Learn about Yume, the solution the employees use to manage their interactions with their managers
 author: v-smandalika
 ms.author: v-smandalika
 ms.topic: article